AK6DN/rx02_emulator/README.md

 (1) This code has been written with the assumption that <B>Xprintf</B> support has been added to the PRINT class in the Arduino development environment.

-(2) This code uses the SDfat library available at:  https://github.com/greiman/SdFat .
-It must be installed as an accessible library in your Arduino environment.
+(2) This code uses the SDfat library available at:  https://github.com/greiman/SdFat

 (3) This code was written with tap stops set at 4 (versus the default of 2).
 Manually edit the Arduino <B>preferences.txt</B> file tab size line to be: <B>editor.tabs.size=4</B> if desired.